caffecoder/fdist-java/README.md

 From download page - not yet done!

-JAR files can be download from:
+JAR files can be download from [here](http://download.kaizen-step.com/?dir=fdist-java).

 ## Example of usage: